mansooru/mansooru.github.io/_pages/about.md

 About me
 ======
 I am a Postdoctoral Researcher in the Department of biostatistics, epidemiology, and informatics (DBEI) at the University of Pennsylvania.
-My research interest lies in integrating meaningful knowlege from multi-modal biomedical data, such as SNPs, DNA, RNA, tissue, and brain images.
-Also, I am interested in developing artifical intelligence models based on the graph space.
+My research interest lies in integrating meaningful knowledge from multi-modal biomedical data, such as multi-omics (e.g., SNPs, DNA, RNA, and tissue) and multi-model imaging (e.g., MRI, SPECT, and PET)  data.
+The central theme of my research is developing imaging genetics association or integration algorithm, including machine learning and artificial intelligence models, using prior network knowledge, like gene-gene interaction network, brain connectivity or data-driven bi-clusters, with applications to various complex disorders.
 Currently, I am working on imaging genetics, in terms of methodological approaches (e.g., joint modeling, machine learning modeling), with [Prof. Li Shen](https://www.med.upenn.edu/shenlab/).

+The goal is twofold: (1) advance computer science and bioinformatics by developing novel algorithms for analyzing large scale heterogeneous data sets; and (2) provide important new insights into the phenotypic characteristics and genetic mechanisms of normal and/or disordered biological structures and functions to impact the development of new diagnostic, therapeutic and preventive approaches.

 Before joining Upenn, I completed my Ph.D. in Electronic and Electrical Engineering at Sungkyunkwan University under the supervision of [Prof. Hyunjin Park](https://mipskku.wixsite.com/mipl)), M.S degree in Human ICT convergence from Sungkyunkwan University under upervision of Prof. Hyunjin Park and Prof. Jungdong Cho, and B.S degree in Electrical Engineering from KwangWoon University in 2014.

-Application: Imaging genetics association/integration analysis; Sparse modeling; Feature extraction; Bio-medical image processing; Application for machine learning approach; Bioinformatics; Interpretable deep neural network;
+Applications: Imaging genetics association/integration analysis; Sparse modeling; Feature extraction; Bio-medical image processing; Application for machine learning approach; Bioinformatics; Interpretable deep neural network.

 News
 ======